-Handcrafted by Northern Minnesota White Earth Ojibwe Indians (the original makers of a DreamCatcher), are these sinew, turquoise chunk “spider” bead and deer antler framed dream catchers complete with spirit feathers.
-One of a kind, Authentic, and guaranteed to be original.
+One of a kind and handcrafted by Northern Minnesota White Earth Ojibwe Indians (the original makers of a DreamCatcher), are these sinew, turquoise chunk “spider” bead, glass tassel beads and real deer antler framed dream catchers complete with real spirit feathers.
+Authentic, and guaranteed to be original.
 Choose from Options listed to view style, description and pricing of currently available pieces.
 Comes with Certificate of Authenticity.

 The Legend of the Dreamcatcher